-- Timing constraints are a topic since 1968. - What are the right abstractions?
+- Timing constraints in programming languages are a topic since at least 1968. - What are the right abstractions?
 (Modules, tasks, statements) - What is the right notion of time?
 (Zero, continuous, discrete time) - Who checks timing constraints?
 (Offline, online) - How to you specify timing?
 (Specification-based vs. programming) - How to ensure timing constraints?
 (Verification, runtime checking, offline, online)